ranon-rat/genetic-dinosaur/README.md

 # genetic dinosaur

-its a simple project that I still developing for understand in a more deep way how the neural networks work.
+it's a simple project that I'm  developing for understand in a more deep way how the neural networks work.

 the resources that I used for make this was: